Anyungu/spring-boot-kub/readme.md

 ## Set up the controllers

-The Rest controller defined by the @RestController is used to define the Rest endpoints to access the Rest API.
+The Rest controller defined by the @RestController is used to define the Rest endpoints that will be used to access the Rest API.

 The @Crossorigin annotation is used to define cors.